htangsmart/FitCloudPro-SDK-Android/README.md

 When the bracelet changes the schedule by itself, use `WristbandManager#observerWristbandMessage()` to monitor the `WristbandManager#MSG_CHANGE_SCHEDULE` message

 ### 6.11.
 Collection code and business card
-When `WristbandVersion#isExtCollectionCode` is true, it means that the bracelet supports the collection code function
+When `WristbandVersion#isExtCollectionCode` is true, it means that the bracelet supports the collection code function.
+Use `WristbandManager#getSupportQrCode` to query which types of payment codes the watch supports

-When `WristbandVersion#isExtBusinessCard` is true, it means that the bracelet supports the business card function
+When `WristbandVersion#isExtBusinessCard` is true, it means that the bracelet supports the business card function.
+Use `WristbandManager#getSupportQrCode` to query which types of payment codes the watch supports

+When `WristbandVersion#isExtNucleicAcidCode` is true, it indicates that the bracelet supports the nucleic acid code function.

 Use `WristbandManager#settingQrCode` to set the QR code.
 QR code type reference 'WristbandManager#QrCodeType'